Italy: Umbria, Spello, Montefalco & Assisi Guided Bicycling Vacation | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-A scenic country road leads downhill to the next highlight of the day: Bevagna, classified as one of the most beautiful villages in Italy.
+A scenic country road takes you downhill to your next highlight: Bevagna, officially recognized as one of the most beautiful villages in Italy.
 Located along the ancient Via Flaminia, it was once a major Roman trading settlement.
-Crossing the spectacular bridge into town, you’ll first see the ancient city wash house with its scenic waterfall.
-As you enter the city walls, you’re welcomed by Filippo Silvestri Square, the medieval heart of the city.
-Admire the 1889 fountain, designed to complement the surrounding Romanesque architecture, including the Basilica of St. Sylvester, the collegiate church of St. Michael Archangel with its beautiful portal and spired bell tower, and the Palazzo dei Consoli.
+As you cross the elegant bridge into town, you’ll first spot the ancient city wash house and its scenic waterfall.
+Inside the city walls, you’re welcomed by Filippo Silvestri Square, the medieval heart of Bevagna.
+Admire the 1889 fountain, thoughtfully designed to complement the surrounding Romanesque architecture, including the Basilica of St. Sylvester, the Collegiate Church of St. Michael Archangel with its ornate portal and spired bell tower, and the Palazzo dei Consoli.

-For dinner in Spello tonight, your host Luca and his family draw on eight generations of tradition to present a degustazione menu of truffles, bruschettas, and local specialties, paired with carefully curated wines for an unforgettable culinary experience.
+For dinner back in Spello this evening, your host Luca and his family draw on eight generations of culinary tradition to present a degustazione menu featuring truffles, bruschetta, and local specialtiesexpertly paired with rare and exquisite wines, carefully selected for the occasion.

 Today's Ride Choices